-For our own plotting purposes, a "D.E.M." ending means a contrived or awkward or unbelievable ending, one which fails to flow naturally and logically from the events which preceded it in the novel.
+For our own plotting purposes, a deus ex machina ending means a contrived, awkward or unbelievable ending.
+It’s one which fails to flow naturally and logically from the events that came before it.

 Imagine a detective in a good old-fashioned Whodunnit.
 We’ll call him Smith.

 Now, we know that Smith will unmask the murderer by the end of the novel (because that’s what happens in crime fiction).
-But for this unmasking to be satisfying to the reader, the name of the guilty person or persons must come to Smith as a result of his own skills and efforts.
+But for this unmasking to satisfy to the reader, the name of the guilty party must come to Smith as a result of his own skills and efforts.

-Smith spends the bulk of the novel searching for clues, interviewing suspects, piecing together the evidence - in short, doing all the usual things a detective does in a crime novel.
+Smith spends the bulk of the novel searching for clues, interviewing suspects, piecing together the evidence.
+In short, he does all the things a detective usually does in a crime novel.

-Sure, he makes mistakes as he goes (all detectives do), and his initial thoughts and theories are proved wrong, but the reader has faith that his skills of detection will eventually lead him to the truth.
+Sure, he makes mistakes as he goes.
+And his initial thoughts and theories are proved wrong.
+But the reader has faith that his skills will eventually lead him to the truth.

-The murderer is arrested, Smith is patted on the back, and everyone is happy - everyone except for the novel’s unsatisfied readers, of course.
+Smith just happens to walk in on the murderer in the process of strangling his latest victim.
+The killer is arrested, Smith gets a pat on the back, and everyone is happy.
+Everyone except for the novel’s unsatisfied readers, of course.

 Why are they left unsatisfied?